This porridge fingers recipe from My Little Piccolo is so easy to make and is great for weaning babies and toddlers alike.

 - 10 tbsp full fat cow’s milk or no added sugar almond milk, oat milk or any nut milk alternatives

 Pour the oats into a small, flat bottomed microwave proof dish and pour over the milk.
 Add the cinnamon and mix together.
 Press the oat mix down into the dish with the back of the spoon and cook in the microwave for 2 minutes on high.

 If you don’t want to use the microwave, these work just as well in the oven.
 Heat the oven to 190°C/375F/Gas Mark 5 and cook for 15 minutes.

 Once cool, store in an airtight container in the fridge for 2-3 days.

 As your baby gets older you can make these a bit more exciting by adding other spices such as all spice and dried chopped fruit or make a savoury version with some mixed herbs and grated parmesan.

 You can buy My Little Piccolo baby pouches in Asda, Waitrose and Ocado amongst others – see their website for a full list of stockists.

 If you like this recipe you might like my courgette, lemon and blueberry overnight oats or read this post about how much fruit and veg kids should really be eating with advice from Alice in it.

-Pin this porridge fingers recipe for later
+Pin this porridge fingers recipe for babies and toddlers for later

 Disclaimer: I was invited along to a My Little Piccolo Pop In for the purposes of this post.
 I have received no payment and all opinions are my own.